GiacomoEttoreRocco/GiacomoEttoreRocco/README.md

 ### Hi there 👋

-I'm Giacomo Ettore Rocco, a Data Science student at the University of Trieste.
+I'm Giacomo Ettore Rocco.
 I hold a degree in Computer Science from the University of Udine and a Master's degree in Data Science and Scientific Computing from the University of Trieste.

 - 🔭 My master's thesis involved applying Reinforcement Learning and Advanced Programming techniques in a simulated environment.
 This research was conducted under the guidance of Professor Eric Medvet, who leads the Evolutionary Robotics and Artificial Life Lab at the university.